-Constitution of Earth
+Constitution for The Earth

 PREAMBLE: We, the human race, recognise that we live as a part of Nature on planet Earth, which provides for and protects us all.
 Given this fact, we have decided to create a Constitution for the Earth as a concrete basis for ensuring the protection and preservation of our biosphere and the entire community of living things therein.
 Nature on our planet is an interconnected system that knows neither national boundaries, religions nor political systems.
 This Constitution is based on scientific knowledge from ecology, Nature and the wider community of living things on Earth.